 Do you have stage presence?
-There is a formula I have created to learn how to work a stage like a pro and win the crowd.
+I have created a formula to learn how to work a stage like a pro and win the crowd.
 My big idea: Don’t pace, purposefully move.
 When we have adrenaline pumping through our bodies, we tend to pace the stage.
 It is a way of moving all of our nerves out of our bodies.
-Many do this subconsciously and often have no idea the audience is being forced to watch them like a ball in a tennis match.
+Many speakers do this subconsciously and often have no idea the audience is being forced to watch them like a ball in a tennis match.

 #7: Include the Audience

 Another finding from Quantified Communication was around the audience.
 They discovered that the most confident speakers use 46.9 percent more inclusive language than nervous speakers, meaning they’re using collaborative words and personal pronouns to help the audience feel more involved in the message.
 This finding could indicate that the most confident speakers are community-oriented, and suggests that camaraderie-driven language can help nervous speakers build confidence by overcoming that evolutionary fear of ostracism.

 Don’t speak at the audience, speak to the audience.